 RESObl2 – Knowledge of international maritime transport, freight markets, construction and repair, as well as their legal and economic aspects, contracting and their specifications

-RESObl3 – Knowledge of economics of management of companies in the maritime sector, the maritime business and associated logistics
+RESObl3 – Knowledge of economics of management of companies in the maritime sector, maritime business and associated logistics

 RESObl4 – Management of port activities

-RESObl6 – Maritime and commercial technical English
+RESObl6 – Technical Maritime and Commercial English

 RESObl7 – Comprehensive project in the field of Nautical and Maritime Transport of a professional nature in which the skills acquired in the teachings are synthesized